 - 1. OK, we'll be honest.
 We don't really like the word wellbeing.
 What we need are real solutions and real stories to improve our working lives.
 Iain will lead a very experienced team in that discussion. - 2.
+Our second keynote speaker, Clare Richmond from Sydney HEMS gives us her insights into lessons learnt from her extensive retrieval medicine experience. - 3.
 Some people don't like the word 'resuscitationist' either, but should we?
-Does it exist in the UK and if so what does it look like? - 3.
+Does it exist in the UK and if so what does it look like? - 4.
 Are we the best in the world?
 Probably not.
-There is so much we can learn from our international colleagues. - 4.
-Nat May returns from Sydney to highlight lessons learned from a travelling resuscitationist.
+There is so much we can learn from our international colleagues.
 Kat Evans tells us what we can learn from South Africa (it's a lot).

-Theme Time Topic Speaker KEYNOTE 2 1345-1415 Training for excellence Clare Richmond Wellbeing 1415-1515 A practical and realistic approach to sustainable careers in EM/CC. lain Beardsell Ross Fisher Laura Howard Janos Baombe Alan Grayson Coffee pm 1515-1535 1535-1600 The UK resuscitationist Dan Horner 1600-1625 Resuscitation lessons from Cape Town Kat Evans 1625-1650 Beyond ATLS Alan Grayson Summary and thanks 1650-1720 What have we learned?
+Theme Time Торіс Speaker Wellbeing 1345-1445 A practical and realistic approach to sustainable careers in EM/CC.
+Not a moan-in! lain Beardsell Ross Fisher Laura Howard Janos Baombe Alan Grayson KEYNOTE 2 1445-1515 Six Minutes to Sixteen Hours: The Journey That Matters Clare Richmond Coffee pm 1515-1535 1535-1600 The UK Resuscitationist?
+Dan Horner 1600-1625 Resuscitation lessons from Cape Town Kat Evans 1625-1650 Beyond ATLS Alan Grayson Summary and thanks 1650-1720 What have we learned?
 All